Is My Child’s Weight Gain Normal? Tips To Keep Kids on Track With Healthy HabitsPublished: Sept. 1, 2023

 Sometimes we just need a fresh start.
-If your child or the whole family have developed poor habits over the past two years, try addressing them in a slow and reasonable fashion.
+If your child or the whole family have developed poor habits over the past three years, try addressing them in a slow and reasonable fashion.

 Take cookies, for example.
 I would never tell a family to stop buying cookies.
 Food restrictions like that are unreasonable and unhealthy.
 But if you know your family is eating too many cookies, work to gradually limit how many you buy and eat.
 Take turns choosing what kind of cookies to buy, then enjoy them together at mealtime without making them a reward.
 The same goes for exercise: You’re not training for the Olympics.
 Work on gradually incorporating activities your children enjoy so exercise is more like play than work.